-Laura Šeibokaitė, PhD in Social Sciences, Psychology, currently works as Associate Professor in Psychology Department of Vytautas Magnus University.She teaches Developmental Psychology, Research Methods, and Group Theory and Practice safe and risky driving across the lifespan of for Bachelor level students at university, Advanced Topics of Research Methodology in Psychology for Master level students.
+Laura Šeibokaitė, PhD in Social Sciences, Psychology, currently works as Associate Professor in Psychology Department of Vytautas Magnus University.She teaches Developmental Psychology, Research Methods, and Group Theory and Practice Advanced Topics of Research Methodology in Psychology for Master level students.
 Most of current research pieces are dedicated to the topic of traffic psychology.
 She is a member of CADROSA (Consortium of Adolescent Road Safety) and TPI (Traffic Psychology International).

-17 MARCH 2021

-ROUND TABLE: THE USE OF SIMULATORS IN TRAINING AND TESTING - LATEST DEVELOPMENTS AND EXPERIENCE
+17 MARCH 2021 ROUND TABLE: THE USE OF SIMULATORS IN TRAINING AND TESTING - LATEST DEVELOPMENTS AND EXPERIENCE